INFORMATION RESEARCH CENTER

 PHOTO SERVICES

-Patrons wishing to obtain a reproduction of any photograph from the Information Research Center's Photograph Archives, or to inquire about image licensing and rates, please contact the Museum Staff.
+Patrons wishing to obtain a reproduction of any photograph from the Information Research Center's Photograph Archives or inquire about image licensing and rates should contact the Museum Staff.

-Final product(s) will not be released to patron until payment has been received.
+Final product(s) will not be released to the patron until payment has been received.

 AUDIO VISUAL SERVICES